 Trader Joe’s has their own brand of puff pastry (an 18.3-ounce package), which is rolled instead of folded.
 It’s considerably thinner and sticky in comparison, but it’s made with REAL BUTTER and more natural ingredients than the Pepperidge Farm counterpart.
 If your dough is on the softer side, you may want to refrigerate or freeze your assembled rolls briefly before cutting them, to ensure less messy slices.

-I absolutely prefer the Trader Joe’s puff pastry.
+I absolutely prefer the Trader Joe’s puff pastry for these spinach and artichoke pinwheels.
 The one downside is that they only sell is seasonally, usually between September/October and the end of December.
 I tend to stock up on it when it’s available, and it will last for a long time in the freezer.

 Because Pepperidge Farms Puff Pastry is thicker but smaller dimensions, the yield is lower, but you will have larger spirals with thicker puff pastry throughout.
 Trader Joe's has slightly larger dimensions.
 It yields more dainty, super crispy morsels.
 You’ll get about 10 to 15 more pinwheels from this brand (about 40 to 43 vs 30 to 33).